peterpjaspers/yet-another-make/doc/design_overview.md

 ## Implicit source file dependencies

 For a correct incremental build all source and derived file dependencies must be in the graph.
-The initial graph, i.e. the graph before the first build, however does not contain the source file dependencies of the compilation commands.
+The command graph however does not contain source file dependencies.
 How then can YAM guarantee correct incremental builds?

 YAM guarantees correct incremental builds by:
 - tracing all file access performed by an executing command.